ibm-cloud-docs/assistant/dialog-slots.md

        Do not reuse a context variable that is used elsewhere in the dialog.
 If the context variable has a value already, then the slot's prompt is not displayed.
 It is only when the context variable for the slot is null that the prompt for the slot is displayed.

     - **Prompt**: Write a statement that elicits the piece of the information you need from the user.
-After displaying this prompt, the conversation pauses and the service waits for the user to respond.
+After displaying this prompt, the conversation pauses and your assistant waits for the user to respond.

     - If you want different follow-up statements to be shown based on whether the user provides the information you need in response to the initial slot prompt, you can edit the slot (by clicking the **Edit slot** ![Edit slot](images/edit-slot.png) icon) and define the follow-up statements: